Centrality-Based Traffic Restriction in Delayed Epidemic Networks: Discussions

-In this study, the nonlinear and linear dynamics of an SIS network model within a randomly infected meta-population has been investigated.
-The modeled meta-population is assumed to be experiencing delays due to the considerable proportion of pre-symptomatic population.
+In this study, the nonlinear and linear dynamics of an SIS network model in epidemic networks has been investigated.
+The studied meta-population is assumed to be experiencing delays due to the considerable proportion of pre-symptomatic population.
 The explicit centrality indices in the presence of model simplifications and testing errors have been derived and then used to develop optimal and robust traffic restriction methods for epidemic containment purposes.
-The simulation results on a core-periphery network indicate that the unavoidable delays in symptom development and infection identification can result in a significant difference in epidemic evolution, which requires more attention while designing potential government interventions.
+The proposed methods are implemented on a core-periphery network and a network of United States busiest airports.
+The simulation results indicate that the unavoidable delays in symptom development and infection identification can result in a significant difference in epidemic evolution for both cases, which requires more attention while designing potential government interventions.
 The proposed optimal and robust approaches, both based on the convex control method, shown to be capable of enhancing the delayed network's performance, and therefore, decreasing the infection rate considerably.
 Although adding more compartments to the network model increases the complexity of deriving explicit centrality indices, it can provide more realistic results.
 Implementing the proposed methods on the directed graphs with time-varying weights is also an interesting direction for improving the results of the current study.